wolfspace099/rw-v6/README.md

 ---

-## Want to make your own version of the website, submit it and let it maybe become the v7 of our project?
+## Want to make your own version of the website?

 Go for it, download the repo now and fork it.
-You can submit it via email or IRL.
+You can submit it via email or IRL and maybe your website version will turn into the v7 of the site!
 ```bash
 # Clone the repo
 git clone https://github.com/wolfspace099/rw-v6